§ ALGORITHMS

 View on GitHub ↗

-This document explains the two wave-overhang algorithms this fork ships, how they differ, how each iterates step-by-step, and where to find the source that implements them.
+This document explains how the wave-overhang generator builds toolpaths, how it iterates step by step, and where to find the source that implements it.

 Contents

-Both algorithms compute a seed geometry at or near the supported edge of the overhang, then propagate rings outward from that seed into the unsupported region.
-Each new ring bonds to the previous one.
-The loop ends when the rings can't grow further inside the current layer.
+The generator computes a seed geometry at or near the supported edge of the overhang, then propagates wavefronts outward from that seed into the unsupported region.
+Each new front bonds to the previous one.
+The loop ends when fronts can no longer grow further inside the current layer.

 How it iterates